Five solae: History

 The solae were not systematically articulated together as a set of five until the 20th century; however, sola gratia and sola fide were used in conjunction by the Reformers themselves.

-For example, in 1554 Melanchthon wrote, "sola gratia justificamus et sola fide justificamur" ("only by grace do we justify and only by faith are we justified").
-All of the solae show up in various writings by the Protestant Reformers, but they are not catalogued together by any.
+In 1554, for example, Philip Melanchthon wrote, "sola gratia justificamus et sola fide justificamur" ("only by grace do we justify and only by faith are we justified").
+All of the solae appear in writings by the Protestant Reformers, but they are not catalogued together by any.

 In 1916, Lutheran scholar Theodore Engelder published an article titled "The Three Principles of the Reformation: Sola Scriptura, Sola Gratia, Sola Fides" ("only scripture, only grace, only faith").
-In 1934, theologian Emil Brunner substituted Soli Deo gloriam for Sola Scriptura.
+In 1934, Swiss Reformed theologian Emil Brunner substituted Soli Deo gloriam for Sola Scriptura.
 In 1958, historian Geoffrey Elton, summarizing the work of John Calvin, wrote that Calvin had "joined together" the "great watchwords".
 Elton listed sola fide with sola gratia as one term, followed by sola scriptura and soli Deo gloria.
 Later, in commenting on Karl Barth's theological system, Brunner added Christus solus to the litany of solas while leaving out sola scriptura.
-The first time the additional two solae are mentioned is in Johann Baptiste Metz's 1965, The Church and the World.
+The first time the additional two solae are mentioned is in Catholic theologian Johann Baptiste Metz's 1965, The Church and the World.